 Fuel Our Heroes SF, the local chapter spearheaded by Luke Rohlen and seven other Bay Area college students, is rooted in a long-standing family connection to Zuckerberg San Francisco General Hospital (ZSFG).
 According to Luke, he has always felt a draw to give back.
 Building upon his family’s legacy of philanthropy, he ran an ultra-marathon (50 miles) last summer that raised $25,000 for the Stanford Neurosurgery Department after a family member required brain surgery.

-Luke and his colleagues agree, “There’s always been this idea that giving back is so important, whether saying thank you for holding open a door or raising money for the community we live in.”
+“There’s always been this idea that giving back is so important, whether saying thank you for holding open a door or raising money for the community we live in.”
+Luke Rohlen

 Nearly halfway to the fundraising goal of $40,000, Luke and his team have quickly harnessed their personal networks of family and friends to spread the word about Fuel Our Heroes for the Bay Area.